cullen-kennedy/Amazons-Game/README.md

 [Play the Game!](https://amazons-the-game.herokuapp.com)

-This is my javascript Amazons Game built with node.js, socket.io, and express.
+This is my JavaScript Amazons Game built with node.js, socket.io, and express.

 Read more about *Game of the Amazons* [here!](https://en.wikipedia.org/wiki/Game_of_the_Amazons)